 Carol Treadwell Scholarship Fund

 The Science Center offers the Carol Treadwell Scholarship Fund for full and partial scholarships of summer programs.
-Please download the application form below and tell us more about your child’s needs and interests.

 The Carol Treadwell Scholarship Fund is established through the Carol Treadwell Fund of the Millennium Scholars Program, created to support K-12 science and geography education in Alaska and brain-tumor research worldwide.